To book call 020 8069 9000

 The Imposter Syndrome describes a condition where we feel that we don’t deserve the position or responsibility that we have.
 We find it difficult to take pride in our achievements and have the feeling that we are a ‘fraud’.

 Participants will gain a clear understanding of what Impostor Syndrome is and will have the opportunity to start thinking through the impact of it on their behaviour.
 Participants will also be provided with the tools needed to become more effective and confident individuals through practical means.
+This course provides an environment to discuss issues in a small classroom environment and allows participant to send their questions in advance of the training.

 10:00 - 16:00